DougCardell.com

 Brief Bio:

 Dr. Doug Cardell is an economist and economic policy expert.
-He is a USAF veteran and has served as an aide to a Member of Congress, been a corporate CEO, been an award winning educator, a consultant to the Arizona Department of Education in several capacities, and a Professor of Mathematics.
-His areas of expertise include economics, economic policy, mathematical modeling and system dynamics modeling.
-He holds advanced degrees and certificates from the University of Arizona, the Massachusetts Institute of Technology, the University of Phoenix as well as a PhD in Economic Policy from Liberty University.
-His expertise in economics both from a theoretical and practical standpoint, coupled with his expertise in mathematics and modeling, combined with high success as an educator make him uniquely qualified to explain economics and evaluate economic systems and ideas.
+He is a USAF veteran and has served as an aide to a Member of Congress, a corporate CEO, an award-winning educator, a consultant to the Arizona Department of Education in several capacities, and a Professor of Mathematics.
+His expertise includes economics, economic policy, mathematical modeling, and system dynamics modeling.
+He holds advanced degrees and certificates from the University of Arizona, the Massachusetts Institute of Technology, and the University of Phoenix, as well as a PhD in Economic Policy from Liberty University.
+His expertise in economics, both from a theoretical and practical standpoint, coupled with his expertise in mathematics and modeling, combined with his high success as an educator, make him uniquely qualified to explain economics and evaluate economic systems and ideas.

 His articles, which you can access on the right side menu, tackle basic economic truth that is often ignored as well as current hot button issues.
 Every day we will feature one of these articles below.
 They all have a comments section and Dr. Cardell would love to read your thoughts about the articles.